ddev/ddev/docs/content/users/usage/commands.md

 * `--nodejs-version`: Specify the Node.js version to use if you don’t want the default Node.js 16.
 * `--omit-containers`: Comma-delimited list of container types that should not be started when the project is started.
 * `--php-version`: PHP version that will be enabled in the web container.
-* `--phpmyadmin-https-port`: Router port to be used for phpMyAdmin (dba) HTTPS container access.
-* `--phpmyadmin-port`: Router port to be used forphpMyAdmin (dba) HTTP container access.
 * `--project-name`: Provide the project name of project to configure. (normally the same as the last part of directory name)
 * `--project-tld`: Set the top-level domain to be used for projects. (default `"ddev.site"`)
 * `--project-type`: Provide the project type: `backdrop`, `drupal10`, `drupal6`, `drupal7`, `drupal8`, `drupal9`, `laravel`, `magento`, `magento2`, `php`, `shopware6`, `typo3`, `wordpress`.
 This is autodetected and this flag is necessary only to override the detection.